rroethof/roethof.net/content/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

 ---
 date: '2025-02-01T07:12:32+01:00'
 draft: false
-title: 'From FreeBSD and Debian to Arch: A Daily Driver Transition - Initial ImpressionsDaily Driver'
+title: 'From FreeBSD and Debian to Arch: A Daily Driver Transition - Initial Impressions'
 tags:
   - 'freebsd'
   - 'arch'